- Gender and Relationships

 Beware of the service that shows you profiles as soon as you walk through the door - it may seem promising, but remember "everyone" who walks through that door that will be shown the same profiles, as though all one needs is to see a profile of the opposite sex and they're automatically a match, as you can bet the agency will be suggesting they are.

 You cannot offer pre-set numbers to a client IF they themselves are NOT within a pool of people that makes them reasonably easy to match.
 Let me give you some examples.
-Females over 34 but under 42 who may have young children under 13, always more challenging to match, men or women who have never had a long term relationship, lived with anyone and they are 40 or 45 - Women who have been career focused, very successful and a high-earner between the age of 35-45 are notoriously challenging to match, as they don't want to meet anyone who's been married, and the man must earn a certain amount.
-Men who are under 5'7", people who may be overweight.
+Females over 34 but under 42 who may have young children under 13, men or women who have never had a long term relationship, lived with anyone and they are 40 or 45 - Women who have been career focused, very successful and earn 100K+ between the age of 35-45 are notoriously challenging to match, as they don't want to meet anyone who's been married, and the man must earn MORE than their salary.
+Men who are under 5'8", people who may be overweight.
 Men having never married reaching 50-55 and now want marriage and a family.
 Females of 50, 55 or over, and of course females looking for marriage and a family - all these areas need a different approach to just matching a few hobbies and interests.
 Everyone is an individual with different relationship experiences and relationship goals, this is why pre-set numbers do NOT cover all these issues above.

 You cannot have both quantity and quality I'm afraid, so you have to decide if you prefer better matching but fewer introductions, or go with a service who's aim is to get as many people as possible in front of you.

 If you go to an expert, they should be "using" their expertise to present you in a way that will help you achieve the relationship you desire.
 The point is, if you're going to use an EXPERT then let them be the expert, most services still allow their clients to lead the service, and this is another reason many services fail as they work with their hands tied behind their backs.